23A863N/23A863N.github.io/_posts/2024-08-01-applied-data-science-project.md

 ## Project Background
 As a member of a support group, we aim to set up an online support system to improve emotional support and provide a sense of community and anonymity to those taking part and seeking help.The online community allows individuals to connect with others experiencing similar challenges and share coping strategies.

 By understanding user needs, preferences, and behaviours, we can optimize the platform's content to better meet their expectations.
 Ultimately, the goal is to create a positive and supportive online environment that fosters a strong sense of community and empowers users to effectively address their challenges.
 As a measurement of our goal, we hope to see an increase in positive sentiment expressed by users' post by 20%.

+In particular, I will be exploring the overall sentiments of the community at large, and try to understand what they are struggling with, which in turn can be a motivating factor.

 ## Work Accomplished
 Document your work done to accomplish the outcome